louanbray/The-Catacombs-of-Nadaroth/README.md

 3. **Apply a Dark Theme (Optional):**
     For an immersive and atmospheric experience, consider using VSCode's dark theme.

-4. **Copy an empty line**
+4. **Copy an empty line:**
-    To be able to use the left click ingame, please open EMPTY with vscode and copy the empty line
+    To be able to use the right click in-game, please open EMPTY with vscode and copy the empty line

 5. **Open the Terminal Wide:**
     Ensure your terminal is large enough for optimal gameplay display and debugging.